Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-casino-bankbuster/description.md

 What!?
-Casino and Bank are working together?
-How odd may it seems, it is very normal right!
-Yeah, imagine if you make either one goes bankrupt, what will the fate be for the other half!
-Let's just make it happened!
+Casino and bank are working together?
+How odd it seems, it is very normal, right?
+Yeah, imagine if you make either one go bankrupt, what will the fate be for the other half?
+Let's just make it happen!
 &nbsp;
 Start Heist [HERR!](http://127.0.0.1:50002)